MicrosoftDocs/memdocs/memdocs/intune/user-help/use-microsoft-tunnel-ios.md

 # Using Microsoft Tunnel for iOS

 The Microsoft Tunnel app helps you securely and privately connect to your corporate network over a VPN.
-If your organization requires you to use the app, they've already configured a VPN connection for your work account; so all you need to do to connect is install the app and sign in.
+If your organization requires you to use the app, they already configured a VPN connection for your work account.
+To connect to the VPN, simply install the app and sign in with your work account.

 ## Install Microsoft Tunnel